intuition-io/intuition/README.md

 [![Code Health](https://landscape.io/github/hackliff/intuition/develop/landscape.png)](https://landscape.io/github/hackliff/intuition/develop)

 **Attention** Project is in an *early alpha*, and under heavy development.
- The new version (december 2013) revises a lot of code :
+ The new version 0.3.0 revises a lot of code :

-* Algoithms, managers and data sources have their [own repository](https://github.com/hackliff/intuition-modules)
+* Algoithms, managers and data sources have their [own repository](https://github.com/hackliff/insights)
 * More powerful API to build custom versions of them
 * The context module now handles configuration
-* [Shiny]() interface, [Dashboard]() and clustering will have their intuition-plugins repository (soon)
+* [Shiny](http://www.rstudio.com/shiny/) interface, [Dashboard](http://fdietz.github.io/team_dashboard/) and clustering will have their intuition-plugins repository (soon)
 * ZeroMQ messaging is for now removed but might be back for inter-algo communication
-* Neither MySQL, that has been removed and will be re-implemented as a [data plugin](https://github.com/hackliff/intuition-modules/tree/develop/plugins)
+* So is MySQL, that has been removed and will be re-implemented as a [data plugin](https://github.com/hackliff/intuition-modules/tree/develop/plugins)
 * But currently it has been replaced by [Rethinkdb](rethinkdb.com)
 * Installation is much simpler and a docker image is available for development and deployment
 * More intuitive configuration splitted between the context mentioned, command line argument and environment variables
-* And a lot of house keeping and code desgin stuff
+* And a lot (I mean A LOT) of house keeping and code desgin stuff

 Installation